BRIDGES-PNG/BRIDGES-PNG.github.io/index.md

 The challenge can involve a dataset, use case and existing systems.

-Alternatively, you can either fill out this challenge application form. [challenge form](https://docs.google.com/forms/d/1YGSHKG1xMDlbeogaqGrIy0hhKFo8X_ELC1n6noLxXr0/edit?usp=drivesdk) .
+Alternatively, you can either fill out this challenge application form.
+[Challenge form](https://forms.gle/TRT4o3D9UtR1Dasn8) .

  If your application is accepted, you’ll receive the notification in late October.